Bunny (Halo Circus album): Reception

 The album has been nominated for four LA Music Critic Awards, including Best Rock Band; Best Pop Female; Best Single (Desire); and Best Video (Desire).
 Popdust listed the song "Band Aid" as one of the best songs of 2016 and said "This revolutionary track is striking, as Iraheta's cutting lead vocal frames love songs around larger world issues and the electric guitars and drums act represent the very pulse inside our chests."
 Los Angeles Magazine describes the band's sound as "Dark, anthemic rock with a knack for soaring hooks."
-Critic Saeli Eshelman said the album covers a wide variety of genres, tempos, and languages, further stating that "Bunny is most impressive and successful due to the skill and passion required to deftly traverse these varying styles".
 Rock NYC reports "At a time when walls and barriers absurdly and shamefully are becoming fashionable again, Allison Iraheta and Halo Circus’ new album wants to break down borders and set you free, thanks to a series of panoramic pop-rock songs and their singer’s impressive vocals."
 In December 2016, "Bunny" was chosen as one of the best albums of 2016 by AXS music.